FrMod/Continuous-Control-with-DDPG/README.md

 ## Instructions

-After installing the local simulator fill in the path to $Reacher.exe$ file on the first line of the $main.py$ The agent can then be trained running the $main.py$ file in the repo.
+After installing the local simulator fill in the path to *Reacher.exe* file on the first line of the *main.py* The agent can then be trained running the *main.py* file in the repo.

-The set of pre-train weights of the agent can be found in the $TrainedAgent$ folder.
+The set of pre-train weights of the agent can be found in the *TrainedAgent* folder.
-A simulation of the agent running the parameters can be checked running $test$_$agent.py$ file.
+A simulation of the agent running the parameters can be checked running *test_agent.py* file.
 Also in this case, make sure the directory of the executable file is defined in the first line of the file.